Payback (2013): Aftermath

 The next night on Raw, John Cena challenged anybody to step forward for a shot at the WWE Championship.
 Mark Henry returned to seemingly announce his retirement before attacking Cena with a World's Strongest Slam.
 Later, Mr. McMahon announced that Cena would defend his title against Henry at Money in the Bank.

 CM Punk, along with Paul Heyman, came out to challenge Alberto Del Rio to a match the next night on Raw.
 Afterwards, Punk told Heyman that while he was still a Paul Heyman guy, he did not want Heyman to be at ringside for any more of his matches.
 Later that night, Punk defeated Del Rio in that match via countout.
 During the match, Del Rio tried to back away from the match, but Dolph Ziggler attacked him from behind.
 After that, Brock Lesnar came out and attacked Punk with an F-5.

 On the June 21 episode of SmackDown, Alberto Del Rio defeated Chris Jericho via disqualification as Dolph Ziggler assaulted him.
 Upset that Ziggler interfered, Jericho gave Ziggler a Codebreaker and Del Rio kicked him in the head.
 It was announced on the June 24 episode of Raw that Del Rio would face Ziggler for the World Heavyweight Championship at Money in the Bank.

 Kane was given another shot at the United States Championship against Dean Ambrose.
 He won via disqualification when Seth Rollins and Roman Reigns interfered, but the title did not change hands.

 Daniel Bryan and Randy Orton faced each other in a no disqualification match, but Bryan suffered nerve damage, giving Orton the victory by match stoppage.
 Afterwards, Bryan got into an argument with Triple H backstage because of Triple H stopping the match.
 Four days later on SmackDown, the two men faced each other again with Bryan getting the countout victory over Orton.
 Bryan, however, was dissatisfied with the result.
-Three days later on Raw, Bryan and Orton faced each other again in a match, but it resulted in a double disqualification, so Vickie Guerrero, with the advice of Triple H, granted the rematch with the WWE Universe voting on the stipulation.
+Three days later on Raw, Bryan and Orton faced each other again in a match, but it resulted in a double disqualification, so Vickie Guerrero, with the advice of Triple H, granted the rematch with WWE fans voting on the stipulation.
 Later in the night, they faced each other in a street fight, with Bryan defeating Orton by submission.